Glynis Johns: Later years and death

 Johns was predeceased by all four of her husbands.
 The first to die was her third husband, Cecil Henderson, in 1978, followed by her fourth husband, Elliott Arnold, in 1980, her first husband, Anthony Forwood, in 1988, and her second husband, David Foster, in 2010.
 Her then 62-year-old son, Gareth Forwood, died in 2007 from a heart attack during cancer treatment.

 With the death of Olivia de Havilland in 2020, Johns became the oldest living Academy Award nominee in any acting category.
 In 2021, with the death of Betty White, she became the oldest living Disney Legend.

 Johns retired to the U.S., where she later resided at the Belmont Village Hollywood Heights, a senior-living community located near the Hollywood Bowl in Los Angeles.

-Johns died in Los Angeles at an assisted-living home, on 4 January 2024, at age 100, from natural causes.
+Johns died in Los Angeles on 4 January 2024, at age 100.
 In April, her ashes were transported to Wales to be buried at Jerusalem Independent Chapel in Burry Port, alongside the remains of her father.
 The song "Send In the Clowns" was played at the service.